-NEW YORK, July 6, 2015 /PRNewswire/ -- The Conference Board Employment Trends Index™ (ETI) increased in June.
-The index now stands at 129.11, up from 128.47 (a downward revision) in May.
-The change represents a 4.8 percent gain in the ETI compared to a year ago.
+NEW YORK, July 11, 2016 /PRNewswire/ -- The Conference Board Employment Trends Index™ (ETI) increased in June, after declining in May.
+The index now stands at 128.13, up from 126.42 (a downward revision) in May.
+The change represents a 1.8 percent gain in the ETI compared to a year ago.

-June's increase in the ETI was driven by positive contributions from seven of the eight components.
-In order from the largest positive contributor to the smallest, these were: Ratio of Involuntarily Part-time to All Part-time Workers, Consumer Confidence "Jobs Hard to Get," Industrial Production, Real Manufacturing and Trade Sales, Number of Employees Hired by the Temporary-Help Industry, Job Openings, and Initial Claims for Unemployment Insurance.
+June's increase in the ETI was fueled by positive contributions from all eight components.
+In order from the largest positive contributor to the smallest, these were: Ratio of Involuntarily Part-time to All Part-time Workers, Initial Claims for Unemployment Insurance, Percentage of Respondents Who Say They Find "Jobs Hard to Get," Percentage of Firms With Positions Not Able to Fill Right Now, Real Manufacturing and Trade Sales, Number of Employees Hired by the Temporary-Help Industry, Industrial Production, and Job Openings.

 The Employment Trends Index aggregates eight labor-market indicators, each of which has proven accurate in its own area.
 Aggregating individual indicators into a composite index filters out "noise" to show underlying trends more clearly.

 The eight labor-market indicators aggregated into the Employment Trends Index include:

 - Percentage of Respondents Who Say They Find "Jobs Hard to Get" (The Conference Board Consumer Confidence Survey®)

 - Initial Claims for Unemployment Insurance (U.S. Department of Labor)

 - Percentage of Firms With Positions Not Able to Fill Right Now (© National Federation of Independent Business Research Foundation)

 - Number of Employees Hired by the Temporary-Help Industry (U.S. Bureau of Labor Statistics)